Skip to content

 • Examples — worked client sessions over the socket.

-• Upstream tracking — how compatibility with the reference daemon is kept in lock-step.
+• Upstream tracking — how the project keeps compatibility with the reference daemon in lock-step.

 Safety model

-process.spawn runs arbitrary commands as the daemon's user by design — treat the socket + token as equivalent to shell access.
-The full threat model lives in the security policy.
+process.spawn runs arbitrary commands as the daemon's user by design.
+Treat the socket and the token as equivalent to shell access.
+The security policy holds the full threat model.
 There is no telemetry, ever.